-The BAT TID subfield contains the TID for which this BAT frame is sent.

-The BAT Bitmap subfield is 12 bits in length and is used to indicate the received status of up to 12 MSDUs and A-MSDUs.
+The BAT Bitmap subfield is 32 bits in length and is used to indicate the received status of up to 32 MSDUs and A-MSDUs.
 Each bit that is equal to 1 in the BAT Bitmap acknowledges the successful reception of a single MSDU or AMSDU in sequentially increasing sequence number order, with the first bit of the BAT Bitmap corresponding to the MSDU or A-MSDU with the sequence number that matches the value of the Starting Sequence Number subfield of the BAT frame.